12 Ways to Upgrade Your Morning Coffee Without Fancy Equipment

-This ways upgrade recipe will become a favorite.
 Your morning coffee routine might be comfortable and familiar, but that does not mean it cannot be better.
-You do not need expensive equipment or specialty beans to elevate your daily cup.
-A few simple changes can transform your ordinary coffee into something you actually look forward to.
+You do not need expensive equipment or specialty beans to enhance your daily cup.
+A few simple changes can improve your ordinary coffee into something you actually look forward to.

 I have spent years experimenting with ways to make better coffee at home without turning into a coffee snob or spending a fortune on gear.
 These twelve upgrades range from completely free to modestly priced, and each one makes a noticeable difference in your cup.